Understanding Premarital Counseling: A Guide for Couples

 Stonewalling

-Who Needs It
+Who Needs It?

-Trust me, you don’t want to wait until life-altering challenges like the birth of a child, the death of a parent, or the loss of a job comes up to start learning about healthy communication and conflict resolution.
-By the time life throws these obstacles your way, you and your partner need to be fully ready to work together as a team.
-Premarital counseling prepares you to keep your relationship healthy and supportive through the good, the bad, and the ugly before it’s time to walk down the aisle.
+You don’t want to wait until life-altering challenges arise—like the birth of a child or the loss of a job—to start learning about healthy communication and conflict resolution.
+By then, you and your partner need to be ready to work together as a team.

 What the Sessions Are Like

-Questions To Expect
+Questions to Expect

-Other questions might include:
+Some questions might include:

 How do you and your partner communicate?

-Do you have similar goals when it comes to children?
+Do you have similar goals regarding children?

 How often do you discuss finances?